karlmdavis/ansible-role-jenkins2/README.md

 Role Variables
 --------------

-Available variables are listed below, along with default values (see [defaults/main.yml](defaults/main.yml)):
+This role supports the following variables, listed here with their default values from [defaults/main.yml](defaults/main.yml):

-    # Install the LTS releases (as opposed to 'weekly').
-    jenkins_release_line: 'long_term_support'

-This value can be overridden to change which Jenkins release line will be installed.

-    # Jenkins doesn't (and shouldn't) run as root, so this must be over 1024.
-    jenkins_port: 8080
+* `jenkins_release_line`: `'long_term_support'`
+    * When set to `long_term_support`, the role will install the LTS releases of Jenkins.
+    * When set to `weekly`, the role will install the weekly releases of Jenkins.
+* `jenkins_port`: `8080`

-Override this variable to set the port that Jenkins will run on.
+    * The port that Jenkins will run on, for HTTP requests.
+    * On most systems, this value will need to be over 1024, as Jenkins is not run as `root`.
+* `jenkins_context_path`: `''`

-    # The context path that Jenkins will be hosted at, e.g. '/foo' in
-    # 'http://localhost:8080/foo'.
-Leave as '' to host at root path.
+    * The context path that Jenkins will be hosted at, e.g. `/foo` in `http://localhost:8080/foo`.
+Leave as `''` to host at root path.
-    jenkins_context_path: ''

-Override this variable if Jenkins needs to be hosted at a context path/prefix other than the root (default).
+* `jenkins_url_external`: `''`

-    # The external URL that users will use to access Jenkins.
-Gets set in the
-    # Jenkins config and used in emails, webhooks, etc.
+    * The external URL that users will use to access Jenkins.
+Gets set in the Jenkins config and used in emails, webhooks, etc.
-    # If this is left empty/None, the configuration will not be set and Jenkins
-    # will try to auto-discover this (which won't work correctly if it's proxied).
+    * If this is left empty/None, the configuration will not be set and Jenkins will try to auto-discover this (which won't work correctly if it's proxied).
-    jenkins_url_external: ''

-Override this variable if Jenkins is running behind a proxy or if users will be accessing it via something other than the system's hostname.
-It will ensure that links in emails and whatnot are correct.

-    jenkins_admin_users:
-      - 'hudson.security.HudsonPrivateSecurityRealm:admin'
+* `jenkins_admin_users`: `['hudson.security.HudsonPrivateSecurityRealm:admin']`

-Override this variable to support an alternative authorization system (i.e.  security realm).
+    * Override this variable to support an alternative authorization system (i.e.  security realm).
 Note that this doesn't install/configure that realm, it's just needed to ensure that the Jenkins CLI can still be used once you've activated the realm.
-For example, if you're using the [GitHub OAuth plugin](https://wiki.jenkins-ci.org/display/JENKINS/Github+OAuth+Plugin)'s security realm, you would add an extra entry such as "`org.jenkinsci.plugins.GithubSecurityRealm:your_github_user_id`" as the first element in this list (and leave the `admin` entry, too).
+    * For example, if you're using the [GitHub OAuth plugin](https://wiki.jenkins-ci.org/display/JENKINS/Github+OAuth+Plugin)'s security realm, you would add an extra entry such as "`org.jenkinsci.plugins.GithubSecurityRealm:your_github_user_id`" as the first element in this list (and leave the `admin` entry, too).

-    # The additional plugins that users of this role would like to be installed
-    # (must be overridden).
-    jenkins_plugins_extra: []
+* `jenkins_plugins_extra`: `[]`

-Override this variable to install additional Jenkins plugins.
-These would be in addition to the plugins recommended by Jenkins 2's new setup wizard, which are installed automatically by this role (see `jenkins_plugins_recommended` in [defaults/main.yml](defaults/main.yml)).
+    * Override this variable to install additional Jenkins plugins.
+    * These would be in addition to the plugins recommended by Jenkins 2's new setup wizard, which are installed automatically by this role (see `jenkins_plugins_recommended` in [defaults/main.yml](defaults/main.yml)).

-    # Additional options that will be added to JAVA_ARGS
-    jenkins_java_args_extra: ''
+* `jenkins_java_args_extra`: `''`

-Override this variable to define extra arguments that will be added to the "`JAVA_ARGS`" environmnet variable used by Jenkins, such as the JVM memory settings, e.g. `-Xmx4g`.
+    * Additional options that will be added to `JAVA_ARGS` for the Jenkins process, such as the JVM memory settings, e.g. `-Xmx4g`.

 Dependencies
 ------------